JKourelis/Colab_Boltz-2/README.md

 ## Overview

-This Google Colab notebook provides an easy-to-use interface for **Boltz-2**, a biomolecular foundation model that jointly predicts protein structures and binding affinities.
-Boltz-2 achieves AlphaFold3-level accuracy while running 1000x faster than traditional physics-based methods.
+This Google Colab notebook provides an easy-to-use interface for **Boltz-2**, a biomolecular foundation model developed by Passaro et al. (2025) that achieves AlphaFold3-level accuracy while running 1000x faster than traditional physics-based methods.
+This implementation is simply a user-friendly Colab wrapper that makes the original Boltz-2 model accessible through a step-by-step notebook interface.

 **🚀 [Click here to open the Boltz-2 Colab notebook](https://colab.research.google.com/drive/1kL3eCnagNs7ZDPjLecCkRlk3w4xrHBFU?usp=sharing)**

+> **Note**: This is an unofficial Google Colab implementation.
+All credit for the Boltz-2 model, methodology, and scientific contributions goes to the original authors.
+This notebook simply provides a convenient interface for running their published model.

-## Key Features
+## Key Features of This Interface

-- **🧬 Structure Prediction**: Protein, DNA, RNA, and ligand complexes *(small molecules untested)*
+- **🧬 Access to Boltz-2**: Easy access to protein, DNA, RNA, and ligand complex prediction *(small molecules untested)*
-- **⚡ Binding Affinity**: First deep learning model to approach FEP accuracy
+- **⚡ Simplified Workflow**: Run the state-of-the-art Boltz-2 model through a user-friendly notebook
 - **📊 Batch Processing**: Process multiple sequences or predict all combinations between two FASTA files
 - **☁️ Google Drive Integration**: Automatic upload of results to your Google Drive
 - **🔧 Advanced Configuration**: Comprehensive parameter control for specialized applications